 There is similar capability to copy remote files to local ones with configurable file names via the copy_remote_file function.

 In addition, per-host configurable file name functionality is provided for both SFTP and SCP - see documentation.

 Directory recursion is supported in both cases via the recurse parameter - defaults to off.

-See SFTP documentation for more examples.
+See SFTP and SCP documentation for more examples.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.